Sandringham curtains transformed into festive stockings for charity auction

 The King’s Foundation, headquartered at Dumfries House, is dedicated to providing opportunities for individuals to acquire practical heritage skills.

-The sewing bee, which has been a fixture at the residence since 2016, stands as one of the charity’s key initiatives.
-Reflecting much of the foundation’s broader work, the bee’s activities strongly emphasise sustainability.
+The sewing bee, which has been a fixture at the residence since 2016, is one of the charity’s key initiatives.
+Reflecting much of the foundation’s broader work, the sewing bee’s activities strongly emphasise sustainability.

 Christine Wilson, 72, and Andrea Middlemiss, 63, both from the nearby town of Cumnock, are testament to the bee’s impact, having never sewn before joining the Dumfries House group.